UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Presentation of Content

 Users will begin by receiving a base plot of land.
-They will then be given a few seeds and a seed reader.
+They will then be given a few seeds.
 The agricultural engineer should begin planting seeds in a certain way so when the computer scientist builds the system, the water flows to each seed currently and at the time required.
 Failure to do so will result in either faulty crops or damage to the ecosystem.

 ## Story (Brief)